Swiftaff/rollup-iconify-svg/README.md

     // ...other rollup plugins

+    // If you are using livereload, you may need to add a 'delay' to allow some time for the icons file to be created !production && livereload({ watch: "public", delay: 1000 }),

     // If you are using watch, you may need to exclude the dest file to avoid recursive watching!
     watch: {
       clearScreen: false,